 I wasn’t sure if I was impressed, or suspicious.
 They probably just had it cleaned.

-“This way is the dry stock, sink, washer, soda dispensers, mop station, and hot water heater.”
+“This way is the sink, washer, soda dispensers, mop station, and hot water heater.”

 I could just make out the dry stock shelves, and the track on the floor indicating they were moving shelves, which helped with storage in smaller areas.
-There was also the walk-in door along that wall leading to the dry stock, large and a polished stainless steel.
-The handle was a typical latch handle, and when I looked to my right the freezer door was the same, but closer to the corner of the hall.
+There was also the walk-in/freezer door along the left wall.
+It was large and a polished stainless steel.
+The handle was a typical latch handle.

 Beyond the sink, along the wall opposite the dry stock and in the corner, was the washer for towels and aprons, then the mop station, hot water heater, and the soda dispensers.
 The three-sink system was right next to the corner, which meant they didn’t have a dishwasher.
 Well, not an automated one, at any rate.